StackVista/stackstate-docs/stackpacks/integrations/aws/aws-x-ray.md

 The StackState AWS X-Ray integration provides the following functionality:

 * Enriches AWS components with X-Ray trace service data.
-* Allows mapping the relations between X-Ray services, and ultimately AWS resources.
+* Mapping the relations between X-Ray services, and ultimately AWS resources.
 * Provides performance metrics on relations between X-Ray services, as well as local anomaly detection on all performance metrics.

 ## Setup